w3f/Grants-Program/applications/NeuroZK.md

 ### Overview

-This application is a follow up from our successful grant delivery [grant application](https://github.com/w3f/Grants-Program/blob/master/applications/Cyborg.md)
+This application is a follow up from our successful [grant delivery](https://github.com/w3f/Grant-Milestone-Delivery/pull/1196)

 Cyborg Network is developing a DePIN-based marketplace for edge computing resources, enabling latency-sensitive applications to scale globally with ease.
 Users can seamlessly offload specific low-latency workloads to edge locations while maintaining their core deployment in the cloud.
 Our vision is to serve as essential middleware at the network edge, orchestrating these tasks to reduce cloud operational costs and enhance existing cloud services.
 In response to user demand and recognizing the growing importance of distributed AI inference infrastructure, we are prioritizing the development of a decentralized AI compute platform leveraging ZK proofs as our go-to-market strategy.